Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- EAP Tunneled TLS is an extension of TLS
 		- Supports older systems to run older authentication methods like PAP, within a TLS tunnel
-		- *Requires a certificate on the 802.1x server but not the clients*
+		- *Requires a certificate on the 802.1x server but not the clients* ~ Executive Teams
+		- Executive Teams individuals are part of the governance board with ultimate decision-making authority but may not focus on specific issues like committees do
+~ Management Groups
+		- Management Groups typically handle day-to-day operational decisions rather than providing specialized support to the governance board.
+~ Advisory Councils
+		- While Advisory Councils may also provide advice, they are not solely responsible for in-depth analysis and recommendations for the governance board
+~ Committees
+		- Committees are specialized groups that include subject matter experts who support the governance board with expert analysis and recommendations.

 ## Questions